FrediN2M/Maplestory-GMS-Tools2/04_Check_Game_Ping/README.md

 - Pings each game server multiple times to determine an average ping.
 - Detects whether the computer is connected through a VPN or a regular network interface.
 - Uses the detected network or VPN interface to store log data in corresponding JSON files.
-- Compares current average ping with previously recorded averages and provides feedback on whether the current ping is higher, lower, or equal.
+- Compares current average ping with previously recorded minimum and provides feedback on whether the current ping is higher, lower, or equal.
 - Saves all historical ping results for each server in a JSON file for analysis.

 ## Requirements